 Update profile editing

-As a G Suite administrator, you can control how users can edit their profile information.
-Note: the Services - Directory - Settings privileges are required to change these settings.
+Use the Directory page settings to manage user profile changes.
+You'll need Services - Directory - Settings privileges to change these settings.
 Login as a Super Admin, Services Admin, or with a custom role with these privileges to change the settings.

 If you uncheck Photo, a warning dialog appears to show that user profile and cover photos will be archived.
 The actual photos that were used aren't deleted.
 They are preserved in the user's Photos Archive, but they are no longer used as their profile or cover photo.